hallambaker/Mathematical-Mesh/Web/Guide/group.md

 ERROR - The command  is not known.
 ````

+This command creates the group groupies@example.com and makes Alice the administrator.

-can encrypt a message
+At this point, the group has no members.
+Bob can encrypt a file under the group

-Alice can decrypt because she is the admin
- `connect `
+public key but he is unable to read it:

 ````
->group
+>dare encodeTestFile1.txt /out=TestFile1-group.dare /encrypt=groupies@example.com
 ERROR - The command  is not known.
+>dare encodegroupies@example.com
+ERROR - The command  is not known.
 ````

-Bob cannot:
+Since Alice is the group administrator, she can decrypt the file using her
+administrator key:

 ````